kennethd/kennethd.github.io/_posts/2019-04-13-palatines.markdown

 Also, many emigrants who were noted in Germany and shortly after their arrival in America as Catholics ("Episcopal" is Kocherthal's term for Catholic) soon turned up as full-fledged Protestants in Lutheran and Reformed churchbooks of colonial New York.
-It is intereeting to note that **Neuwied** and **Isenburg**, two of the prime German regions of origin for New York settlers, both had atmospheres of religious toleration in the late 1500's - perhaps a contributing factor to the later, theologically flexible viewpoint of many of the 1709ers.
+It is intereeting to note that <b>Neuwied</b> and
+<b>Isenburg</b> two of the prime German regions of origin for New York settlers,
+both had atmospheres of religious toleration in the late 1500's - perhaps a contributing factor to the later, theologically flexible viewpoint of many of the 1709ers.